RC2014Z80/RC2014/ROMs/HexLoadr/README.md

 Your program (the one that you're doing all this for) needs to start in RAM located somewhere.

 For the RC2014 with 32kB of RAM, when the RC2014 does a cold start it requests the "Memory Top?" figure.
-Setting this to 57343 (`0xDFFF`), or lower, will give you space from `0xE000` to `0xFFFF` for your program and for the hexloader program.
+Setting this to 57343 (`0xDFFF`), or lower, will give you space from `0xE000` to `0xFFFF` for your program.

 If you're using the RC2014 with 56kB of RAM, then all of the RAM between `0x3000` and `0x7FFF` is available for your assembly programs, without limitation.

 ## RST locations

-For convenience, because we can't easily change ROM code interrupt routines already present in the RC2014, the serial Tx and Rx routines are reachable by calling `RST` instructions from your assembly program.
+For convenience, because we can't easily change ROM code interrupt routines already present in the RC2014, the ACIA serial Tx and Rx routines are reachable by calling `RST` instructions from your assembly program.

-* Tx: `RST 08H` expects a byte in the `a` register.
+* Tx: `RST 08H` expects a byte to transmit in the `a` register.
-* Rx: `RST 10H` returns a byte in the `a` register, and will loop until it has a byte to return.
+* Rx: `RST 10H` returns a received byte in the `a` register, and will block (loop) until it has a byte to return.
-* Rx Check: `RST 18H` will return the number of bytes in the Rx buffer (0 if buffer empty) in the `a` register.
+* Rx Check: `RST 18H` will immediately return the number of bytes in the Rx buffer (0 if buffer empty) in the `a` register.

 # Program Usage